Datalux/Osintgram/README.md

 5. Run `pip install -r requirements.txt`

-6. Create a subdirectory `config`

-    `mkdir config`

-7. Create in `config` folder the file: `username.conf` and write your Instagram account username

-8. Create in `config` folder the file: `pw.conf` and write your Instagram account password
+6. Open the `credentials.ini` file in the `config` folder and write your Instagram account username and password in the corresponding fields

-9. Create in `config` folder the file: `settings.json` and write the following string: "{}" without quotation marks

-10. Run the main.py script
+7. Run the main.py script

     `python3 main.py <target username>`